salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 5. [OpenBLAS](https://en.wikipedia.org/wiki/OpenBLAS) - open-source, based on GotoBLAS
 6. etc.

 If you look at the OpenBLAS  [code](https://github.com/OpenMathLib/OpenBLAS/blob/develop/kernel/x86_64/sgemm_kernel_8x4_haswell.c), you'll notice it's a mix of C and low-level assembly code.
 In fact, OpenBLAS, GotoBLAS, and BLIS are all written in C/FORTRAN/Assembly and contain matmul implementations handcrafted for different CPU types.
 During runtime, the appropriate function is called depending on the detected CPU device.
-I challenged myself and asked if it is possible to write fast matmul without diving deep into Assembly and Fortran code, at least for my CPU.
-After some searching on the internet, I found a couple of exciting and educational step-by-step tutorials on how to implement high-performance matmul from scratch, covering both theoretical and practical aspects:
+I challenged myself by asking if it was possible to implement fast matmul that would be competetive with OpenBLAS/MKL without diving deep into Assembly and Fortran code, at least for my CPU.
+After some internet research, I found a few exciting and educational step-by-step tutorials on implementing high-performance matrix multiplication from scratch, covering both theoretical and practical aspects:

 1. [Fast Multidimensional Matrix Multiplication on CPU from Scratch](https://siboehm.com/articles/22/Fast-MMM-on-CPU) by Simon Boehm.
 2. [Matrix Multiplication](https://en.algorithmica.org/hpc/algorithms/matmul/) by Sergey Slotin.
 3. [Geohot's](https://en.wikipedia.org/wiki/George_Hotz) famous stream [Can you multiply a matrix?](https://www.youtube.com/watch?v=VgSQ1GOC86s)

 I highly recommend checking out these well-written and well-spoken tutorials with alternative matmul implementations.
 They helped me better understand the topic and, in some sense, motivated me to write a different implementation.
 Why?
-The reason is that all three solutions above work only for specific matrix sizes and do not achieve NumPy's multi-threaded speed (except for Geohot's implementation, which is comparable to NumPy in terms of speed but again works only for specific matrix sizes and requires an extra [preswizzle](https://github.com/tinygrad/tinygrad/blob/master/extra/gemm/gemm.c#L130) step, resulting in a full copy of one of the input matrices).
+The reason is that all three solutions above work only for specific matrix sizes and do not achieve NumPy's multi-threaded speed.
 So, I wasn't satisfied with the results and continued researching until I stumbled across two fascinating papers: "[Anatomy of High-Performance Matrix Multiplication](https://www.cs.utexas.edu/~flame/pubs/GotoTOMS_final.pdf)" and "[Anatomy of High-Performance Many-Threaded Matrix Multiplication](https://www.cs.utexas.edu/~flame/pubs/blis3_ipdps14.pdf)".
 The former presents the BLAS implementation known as GotoBLAS, developed by [Kazushige Goto](https://en.wikipedia.org/wiki/Kazushige_Goto).
 The latter briefly reviews the design of matmul op used in BLIS (an extended version of GotoBLAS) and discusses different parallelization possibilities for the matmul algorithm.
 After reading these papers I felt that the BLIS matmul design could potentially achieve all my goals:

 - NumPy-like multi-threading performance across a broad range of matrix sizes
 - Simple and scalable C code
 - Support for a wide variety of processors

-In the next sections, we will implement the algorithm from the paper and compare it against NumPy.

 ## NumPy(=OpenBLAS) Performance

 By default, if installed via `pip`, NumPy uses OpenBLAS as backend for high-performance linear algebra operations.
 The laziest way to benchmark OpenBLAS is to simply invoke matrix multiplication from NumPy.
 There is some minor overhead due to Python, but for the matrix sizes used in this benchmark, the overhead is negligible and doesn't affect the results.
 Therefore, throughout this tutorial I will use NumPy and OpenBLAS interchangeably.
-Before performing any benchmarks, it's always good practice to specify your hardware and development environment to ensure results can be reproduced:
+Note that in the github repo I compare matmul.c vs OpenBLAS C API (C vs. C comparison bypassing python), but in the tutorial I use numpy just for simplicity.
+Before performing any benchmarks, it's always good practice to specify your hardware and test environment to ensure the results can be reproduced:
 - CPU: Ryzen 7 7700 8 Cores, 16 Threads
   - Freq: 3.8 GHz
   - Turbo Freq: 5.3 GHz